Milwaukee Private Schools

 Private School Choice Programs available to qualifying families include the Milwaukee Parental Choice Program, the Racine Parental Choice Program and the Wisconsin Parental Choice Program.
 Participating schools receive a state aid payment for each eligible student.

 Eligibility requirements vary but are typically based on student residence, income and prior year attendance.
-There is also an age requirement that must be met for grades K4, K5, and first grade.
-For application information, visit dpi.wi.gov/sms/choice-programs/student-applications.
+There is also an age requirement that must be met for K4, K5, and first grade.
+For application information, visit https://dpi.wi.gov/parental-education-options/choice-programs

 Special Needs Scholarships